10 Best Herbal Essential Oils For Altitude Sickness

 nepeta cataria essential oil

-Nepeta cataria, commonly known as catnip, contains essential oils that have been explored for their potential benefits in alleviating symptoms of altitude sickness.
+Nepeta cataria, commonly known as catnip, contains essential oils that have been traditionally used for their calming and digestive properties.

 cinnamomum verum essential oil